The fundamental teachings of the Father’s House of Prayer are reflected in the following, clear statements.

 The purpose of the baptism in the Holy Spirit is to impart spiritual power to the believer to be a witness (Acts 1:8, 5:32).
 This baptism is to be distinguished from being filled with the Spirit (Acts 4:31, 7:55, 13:9,52), which can be a special and repeated empowering for specific purposes.

 We believe that when Christians truly have been baptized with the Holy Spirit, they should begin to take on His nature and fruit, becoming “helpers” and “comforters”, leading others into truth, and testifying of Jesus.

 On the Present Ministry of the Holy Spirit

-We believe that “Jesus Christ is the same yesterday and today and forever” (Hebrews 13:8) and that His ministry in and through the church by the Holy Spirit has not changed from the beginning.
-We accept, acknowledge, encourage and seek all of the biblical gifts and ministries of the Holy Spirit as present and vital for the church to accomplish her full purpose today.
+We believe that “Jesus Christ is the same yesterday and today and forever” (Hebrews 13:8) and that His ministry in and through His people by the Holy Spirit has not changed from the beginning.
+We accept, acknowledge, encourage and seek all of the biblical gifts and ministries of the Holy Spirit as present and vital for His people to accomplish their full purpose today.

 On the Second Coming of Christ

 We believe in the literal, physical return of the Lord Jesus Christ to take authority and rule on earth.
 We believe that those who are alive and remain at the return of our Lord will be changed and caught up to be with Him in the air.
 Those who have died in the faith will be resurrected and precede those who are alive in being changed and caught up to be with Him.

 We believe in the literal, physical resurrection of both the just and the unjust for the Day of Judgment.
 For those of us who have been justified by faith in Jesus Christ and His sacrifice on our behalf, this resurrection is for eternal life in fellowship with God.
 For those who have not been justified by faith in Jesus, this resurrection is for an eternal judgment.